 GARMIN FORERUNNER 645 MUSIC FUNCTIONS

 This will depend solely on geography.
 Garmin has partnered with iHeartradio but the platform currently supports US only.
-So users in Singapore will have to resign themselves to transferring of music and playlists from computer to device for now.
+Users in Singapore can have access to alternative music platforms such as KKbox.

 I did my music transfer from a Windows OS laptop and speak from that experience.
 The music transfer process is effected via Garmin Express.
 You choose the songs you wish to transfer and “send” it from your computer to the wearable and it’s done.